-Who doesn’t get seen on the internet?
-Who gets left behind by the business model of social media?
 In the new world order of robots and talking heads, a reality exists that’s part life, part cinema, and part algorithm.
-But as the algorithmic curators silently curate, an alternate reality also emerges, starring the humans who win at losing the losing social media game.
-A secret cinematic world, seen only by robots.
+As algorithmic curators silently curate the social media world, an alternate reality also exists, starring the humans who win at losing the losing social media game — a secret cinematic world, seen only by robots.
 Who do social media algorithms render invisible?

 ‘What the Robot Saw’ is a live, continuously-generated, robot film, curated, analyzed and edited using computer vision, neural networks, and contrarian search algorithms.

 ^^^Please turn on the sound.^^^ … ‘What the Robot Saw’ is intended for fullscreen viewing if you can…

 If the stream’s not live, or to scrub through the live or recent videos, view them on Twitch.

 Thrice daily intermissions last four minutes; stream resumes on the hour.